tizianofassina/tizianofassina/README.md

 🌱 Lifelong learner, driven by curiosity and intellectual challenges
 🌍 Interests: personal well-being, literature, and the philosophy of science
-😊 Believer in finding happiness through contemplation of beauty and meaningful human interactions
+😊 Believer in Moore’s Intuitional Utilitarianism and in finding happiness through the contemplation of beauty and meaningful human interactions